ChapelR/harlowe-macro-api/README.md

 }
 ```

-### Creating Command Macros
+### Creating Basic Macros

-Creating command macros is fairly straight forward.
+Creating basic macros is fairly straight forward.

-Command macros need a name and a handler function and can return values to be used as arguments to other macros or to be displayed to users.
+Basic macros need a name and a handler function and can return values to be used as arguments to other macros or to be displayed to users.
 For example:

 ```javascript
 Harlowe.macro('mymacro', function () {